rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 My concern is also that developers will resort to unsafe type coercion / type casting.
 There will be a lot of `myvar as IWantIt`, or a lot of the `any` type.

 Was this enough gore for you?
 You say it was not?
-I say you did not see the body content of that email!
+I say you did not see the content of that email!

 ### Leveling the bumps